Discover Holi festival in Goa, an incredible Hindu spring-time celebration, also known as the festival of colours...

 Our top places to stay in Goa

 Surrounded by lush rice paddies and coconut palms, this beautiful Balinese-style property in South Goa is a fantastic choice for holidaymakers.
 The infinity pool overlooking the rice paddies is the perfect place to relax, and just a short walk away you'll find the soft white sands of Majorda Beach.
 If you're feeling a bit more adventurous, why not try one of the hotel's 'experiences'?
-You could enjoy a cooking masterclass, or perhaps a candlelit dinner in a tree house is more to your taste?
+You could enjoy a cooking masterclass, or perhaps a candlelit dinner in a tree house is more to your taste.

-Beautiful grounds dotted with palm trees, unrivalled facilities and a beautiful beach on the doorstep; just some of the reasons why a holiday at the Taj Exotica is memorable.
-Relax in the spa, enjoy the multitude of cuisines, play golf, rent bicycles - the choice is yours!
-Plus, all of this comes with the exceptional service and five-star quality for which the Taj group are well known.
+Beautiful grounds dotted with palm trees, unrivalled facilities and a beautiful beach on the doorstep; are just some of the reasons why a holiday at the Taj Exotica is memorable.
+Relax in the spa, enjoy the multitude of cuisines, play golf, and rent bicycles - the choice is yours!
+Plus, all of this comes with exceptional service and five-star quality for which the Taj group are well known.

 If you'd like to know more about a holiday to Goa during March, visit our website, or give our sales team a call on 01489 866986.